-- Encourage reciprocal consultations and regular contacts on matters of common interest regarding scientific research on highly migratory tuna and tuna-like fish resources; - Regularly exchange meeting reports, information, project plans, documents, and publications regarding matters of common interest; - Cooperate in research and assessment of stocks that occur in the north eastern Pacific during part or all of their life cycle, as appropriate. - Routinely exchange fishery data (Category I, II, and III) from the north eastern Pacific Ocean, in accordance with the rules and procedures for data confidentiality adopted by each organization, to minimize duplicative data collection efforts and enhance fishery monitoring and stock assessment; and - Strive to develop compatible data codes and data standards to facilitate data exchange, to the extent practicable.
+- Encourage reciprocal consultations and regular contacts on matters of common interest regarding scientific research on tuna and tuna-like species; - Regularly exchange meeting reports, information, project plans, documents, and publications regarding matters of common interest; - Cooperate in research and assessment of stocks that occur in the northeastern Pacific Ocean during part or all of their life cycle, as appropriate. - Routinely exchange fishery data (Category I, II, and III) from the northeastern Pacific Ocean, in accordance with the rules and procedures for data confidentiality adopted by each organization, to minimize duplicative data collection efforts and enhance fishery monitoring and stock assessment; and - Strive to develop compatible data codes and data standards to facilitate data exchange, to the extent practicable.